Accreditations

 Student Satisfaction

-Annually, Memphis Theological Seminary participates in a survey of graduating students administered by the ATS.
-Below you will find the results of the 2019-2020 survey.
+Annually, Memphis Theological Seminary participates in a survey of graduating students administered by ATS.
+Below you will find a link to the results of the 2023-2024 survey.